My new sewing room is already bringing me great joy! I am so happy to be able to share it with you now it is (very nearly) finished.

 You may have seen our latest vlog on Youtube where I took you on a tour of my new sewing room (linked below incase you want to watch).
 I wanted to write a blog post for you all with all of those little details.
 For me, it has been more than just finding the best table to sew at.
 It has been about making the space mine and feel like a little bit of me.

-When planning my new sewing room I wanted to make sure that each area was thought through for the best productivity.
-I needed a cutting area that was easy to use, had everything to hand and didn’t cause my back to ache!
+When planning the new sewing room I wanted to make sure that each area was thought through for the best productivity.
+What was mainly needed was a cutting area that was easy to use, had everything to hand, and didn’t cause my back to ache!
 I needed a space to sew that was big enough to accommodate up to 3 machines (sewing, overlocking, and coverstitch) Also I needed a little bit of flexibility with the tables so that multiple people could sew if necessary.
-(I love having Rachel over to sew with me)
+(Of course, I love having Rachel over to sew with me)

 The Cutting Table

 So let’s start with the most important part, yes it’s the cutting table!
 As a tall woman, I have always struggled with cutting fabric on your average table.
 It’s just too low and I find my back aches terribly by the end of a cutting session.
-I wanted to create a solid feeling, raised table with storage underneath, that could be wheeled about to create more space in my new sewing room.
+I wanted to create a solid feeling, raised table with storage underneath.
+It needed to be wheeled about to create more space in my new sewing room, if necessary.
 The unit should also be able to move freely so that I could cut all the way around it for tricky items.

 The Ikea hack using 3 Kallax units was what I decided to go for, the ones with the 4 cubes.
 There are lots of blog posts and tutorial videos on how to create this but I will take you through some of the basics.

 Put two Kallax units back to back and another one on the end facing out, secure these together.
 Then add them onto a piece of plywood or hardboard that you have already added castors to.
 Attach them to the wood and apply another piece of ply to the top for your tabletop, securing it again to the units.